chekanov/RootIOreader/README.md

      [java] 	at java.base/java.lang.ClassLoader.defineClass1(Native Method) ...
 ```

+Conclusion: Only JDK 1.5 can create a functional program that can read Example.root.
 Since JDK 1.8 (that supports JDK 1.5 target) will be discontinued, this package cannot be used for future Java versions.